pkivolowitz/CSC4730-Fall-2023/projects/p3/README.md

 The other program will read formatted data, feeding it into an MLFQ scheduler.

+The format of the data is almost the same for the two programs.
+Writing that portion in one program can be adapted for the other and both partners can finish the pair of programs in parallel.

 ## Deadlines

 You and your assigned partner have 7 days to complete this assignment